wh201906/PM3-Modding/PM3_USB2TCP/README.md

     + (Optional) If it's not convenient to get the allocated IP address, you can set the static IP address in [PM3_Modding/PM3_USB2TCP/firmware/main/wifi/wifi.h](./firmware/main/wifi/wifi.h)
 5. The default IP address of ESP32-S3 is `192.168.4.1`(soft-AP mode).
 The server port is defined in [PM3_Modding/PM3_USB2TCP/firmware/main/tcp-server.h](./firmware/main/tcp-server.h)
 6. ESP32-S2 also has the USB-Host peripheral, so it also works.
 Remember to set the correct target chip in ESP-IDF.
+7. Some of the arguments mentioned above can be configured by running `idf.py menuconfig` -> `USB Bridge Configuration`.

 # Hardware Connection